Backyard Wrestling 2: There Goes the Neighborhood: Reception

 Backyard Wrestling 2: There Goes the Neighborhood received "generally unfavorable" reviews on both platforms according to video game review aggregator Metacritic.
 In Japan, Famitsu gave the PlayStation 2 version a score of one six, two sevens, and one six, for a total of 26 out of 40.

+GamePro Germany's wrestling expert, Kai Schmidt, refused to review the game and asked in the magazine "How many variations of "Don't buy it!" can you fit into an opinion box?".
+His colleague, Henry Ernst, thinks the game has no justification for existence.
+They criticized the awkward gameplay, graphics and only praised the soundtrack, giving the game, on both consoles, a 48 out of 100.